Skip to Main Content

 Welcome to Meredith College

-and the Carlyle Campbell Library
+and the Carlyle Campbell Library!!

 You may use computers on the main floor of the library for library research.
+But you may prefer to access the library's resources from your laptop computer, so that you can download articles and ebooks to your personal device.

 The Rules